MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 ## Can Rights Management prevent screen captures?
 By not granting the **Copy** [usage right](configure-usage-rights.md), Rights Management can prevent screen captures from many of the commonly used screen capture tools on Windows platforms (Windows 7, Windows 8.1, Windows 10, and Windows 10 Mobile).
 However, iOS, Mac,and Android devices do not allow any app to prevent screen captures.
 In addition, browsers on any device cannot prevent screen captures.
 Browser use includes Outlook on the web and Office for the web.

+> [!NOTE]
+> Now rolling out in preview to the [Beta Channel](https://office.com/insider): Word, Excel and PowerPoint (but not Outlook) in Office for Mac now supports the Rights Management usage right to prevent screen captures.

 Preventing screen captures can help to avoid accidental or negligent disclosure of confidential or sensitive information.
 But there are many ways that a user can share data that is displayed on a screen, and taking a screenshot is only one method.
 For example, a user intent on sharing displayed information can take a picture of it using their camera phone, retype the data, or simply verbally relay it to somebody.

 As these examples demonstrate, even if all platforms and all software supported the Rights Management APIs to block screen captures, technology alone cannot always prevent users from sharing data that they should not.
 Rights Management can help to safeguard your important data by using authorization and usage policies, but this enterprise rights management solution should be used with other controls.
 For example, implement physical security, carefully screen and monitor people who have authorized access to your organization's data, and invest in user education so users understand what data should not be shared.